France–Iran relations: Iran–Iraq War (1980–1988)

 Paris and Baghdad grew closer and closer.
 By the end of the 1970s over 65 French companies were operating in Iraq.
 The Bouygues group had built underground shelters for the Iraqi army.
 They sold Iraq missiles and other war equipment.
 Relations with Iran were, on the other hand, primarily limited to cultural exchanges.
 France recognized the Shah as friendly overall, but condemned the regime's authoritarian streak.
-Tehran was considered firmly within the American and British sphere and Paris was less interested in Tehran then Baghdad because they could not sell French weapons to Iran.
+Tehran was considered firmly within the American and British sphere and Paris was less interested in Tehran then Baghdad because it could not sell French weapons to Iran.
 They did develop other commercial ties including for nuclear equipment and in 1974 the French government entered into an agreement to sell Iran nuclear power stations.
 The Shah gave France a one billion dollar loan for a 10% share in Eurodif allowing Iran to purchase 10% of the enriched uranium produced by the Tricastin plant.

 France remained committed to the recognition of the Palestinian people's rights.
 When the Ayatollah Khomeini was expelled from Iran, the French government granted him political asylum, but later Khomeini returned to take power after the Islamic Revolution in 1979.
 The Islamic government withdrew from nuclear cooperation agreements with France and a dispute over the Eurodif partnership greatly damaged ties between the two nations.
 When François Mitterrand was elected in May 1981 he sent Hussein public messages of French support.
 Iraq was regarded as an example of secular, progressive and modernist values contrasted with Iran's conservatism.
 Claude Cheysson states that "Iraq is the only barrier to an Islamic onslaught that would destabilize the entire region and topple the moderate Arab regimes."